DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 But had he ever really tried?

-He stopped pacing, staring at his reflection in the dark window.
+He stopped pacing, staring again at his reflection in the window.

 "What if I was afraid?" he whispered.
 "What if I was so afraid of failing that I never really tried?"